Mapse/pythia_dps_jpsi_charm/README.md

 **Filter efficiency (event-level)= (42937) / (2.991e+08) = 1.436e-04 +- 6.927e-07    [TO BE USED IN MCM]** -> the filter efficiency for your events
 **After filter: final cross section = 1.747e+00 +- 8.434e-03 pb** -> the wanted cross-section (in this case, the DPS cross-section for J/ψ + D⁰)

+## Getting an analyzer to skim the data

+### Center-of-mass energy: 13 TeV

+Go to *GenLevel13TeV/Genplots13TeV*.
+The first thing to do is to create a *.txt* file that contains the paths that points to the files.
+Again, you need grid credentials:

+`voms-proxy-init --rfc --voms cms -valid 192:00`

+Now, edit the file *get_path.sh*:

+The default path is `/eos/user/m/mabarros/CRAB_PrivateMC_Pythia8_DPS/Jpsi_Dzero_DPS_13TeV/250723_134055/0000`

+Change the path according to your needs.
+Now, choose an appropriate file name (the default is test_file.txt) and do:

+`source get_path.sh`

+With the text file created, you need to call the *genlevel_13TeV.py* script.
+This is a configuration file used in the CMSSW enviroment to run the *.cc* files that are in the plugins directory: GenLevelJpsiDzero13TeV.cc, GenLevelJpsiDplus13TeV.cc, GenLevelJpsiDsplus13TeV.cc (I suggest you take a look at them as they contain the analysis code itself.)
+Before running *genlevel_13TeV.py* script, you need to provide the arguments:

+**nevents:** number of events you want to produce

+**channel:** particle channel you want to process

+**path:** the text file created with get_path.sh

+Now, just do (please, be sure that scram b was used to compile the *.cc* files that are in the plugins directory!):

+`cmsenv`

+J/ψ + D⁰: `cmsRun test/genlevel_13TeV.py nevents=1 channel=GenLevelJpsiDzero13TeV path=test_file.txt`

+J/ψ + D⁺: `cmsRun test/genlevel_13TeV.py nevents=1 channel=GenLevelJpsiDplus13TeV path=test_file.txt`

+J/ψ + Dₛ⁺: `cmsRun test/genlevel_13TeV.py nevents=1 channel=GenLevelJpsiDsplus13TeV path=test_file.txt`

+These commands you create root files with the following names:

+**control_plots_jpsidzero.root**

+**control_plots_Jpsidplus.root**

+**control_plots_Jpsidsplus.root**

+These files will be used in the section _producint the plots_.

+### Center-of-mass energy: 13.6 TeV

+TBD

+## Producing the plots

+TBD